Skip to content

 How to get an alarm for free from your local council

-While the NHS does not provide personal alarms for free, you or your elderly loved one may qualify for a free alarm through the local council, depending on whether you qualify.
+While the NHS does not provide personal alarms for free, you or your loved one may qualify for a free alarm through the local council, depending on whether you qualify.
 Some councils provide telecare alarm services, although they are usually basic alarm systems and increasingly councils are unable to provide these services due to budget pressures.
 Whether you are eligible can depend on various factors such as age, income level, medical conditions and disabilities.

 You can contact your local council by visiting their website to enquire about any support schemes or services they have for telecare alarms.
 Different local councils may have different qualifying criteria, if they are able to offer the service, and this can involve a home assessment.